-The Finnish Transport and Communications Agency may audit the operation of a certification authority under the prerequisites set forth in the Act on Strong Electronic Identification and Trust Services.
-The Digital and Population Data Services Agency has the right to audit its technical suppliers in accordance with the audit procedure specified in the technical supply agreement in question.
+The Finnish Communications Regulatory Authority may audit the operation of a certification authority under the prerequisites set forth in the Act on Strong Electronic Identification and Electronic Signatures.
+The Population Register Centre has the right to audit its technical suppliers in accordance with the audit procedure specified in the technical supply agreement in question.
 The audit is carried out at least once a year and at the start of each new contract period.

 The audit is carried out to determine the technical supplier's compliance with the agreement, taking into account the requirements of information security management standards.
-Technical suppliers are generally assessed on the basis of the ISO/IEC 27001 standard and regulations issued by the Finnish Transport and Communications Agency.
+Technical suppliers are generally assessed on the basis of the ISO/IEC 27001 standard and regulations issued by the Finnish Communications Regulatory Authority.

-The audit is carried out by the Digital and Population Data Services Agency or an external auditor commissioned by the Digital and Population Data Services Agency, who specialises in auditing technical vendors pertaining to certificate services.
+The audit is carried out by the Population Register Centre's Head of Information Management or an external auditor commissioned by the Population Register Centre, who specialises in auditing technical vendors pertaining to certificate services.
 In the audit, consideration is given to the implementation of the eight areas of information security.
 Audited information security properties include confidentiality, integrity and availability.

-The audit covers Traficom regulations on the information security requirements of certification authorities.
+The audit covers FICORA regulations on the information security requirements of certification authorities.

 In the audit, the policy and the application instructions are compared with the operations of the entire certificate organisation and system.
-The Digital and Population Data Services Agency is responsible for ensuring the uniformity of the application instructions with the certificate policy.
+The Population Register Centre is responsible for ensuring the uniformity of the application instructions with the certificate policy.